Ebonsignori/obsidian-auto-journal/README.md

     ```
    </details>

-- [Templater](https://github.com/SilentVoid13/Templater): Useful for inserting dates and other properties into your journal entries
+- [Templater](https://github.com/SilentVoid13/Templater): Useful for inserting dates and other properties into your journal entry template
   <details>
   <summary>
   Click to see journal template